1. Welcome to Tacoma World!

 I do wonder what makes Dexron IIIH different that its the only Dexron compatible in Amsoil's Torque-Drive ATF Mobil 1's D/M. Its confusing, theres 3 types of Dexron II and 4 types of Dexron III.
 Do we just go with the ones that don't have letters after it?
 What I found really interesting is that Shaeffer's is the only one that specifically says all types of Dexron as well as all types of Toyota ATF types.
 No one mentions that it can replace Toyota WS, which is what is used in our automatic transmissions.
 Its confusing that we have to fill our ATF with WS but fill our power steering with Dexron II/III.
 It would be so much simpler if there was one kind of fluid for both and it sounds like Shaeffer's would be it.

-Crom likes this.
+ready6delta and Crom like this.

 14. Jan 6, 2016 at 5:53 AM